 “The soul cannot exist without the body, which is, as it were, the urn of the soul.”
 Lucretius, De Rerum Natura.
 Bk.
 Iii, I, 554 (c.
 45 B.C.E.)

-The human soul is an inspiration of the human mind – a word and concept invented by man.
+The human soul is an inspiration of the human mind – a word and concept.

 Among the ancients its roots are to be found in “water and blood” and eventually evolved into possessing a “mist” like quality.
-See, The Barnhardt Dictionary of Etymology on the roots of the word soul.
+See, The Barnhardt Dictionary of Etymology or Klein’s Comphrehensibe Etymological Dictionary of the English Language.

 The Greeks, Plato among others, spoke of the soul, much in pragmatic terms.
 In ancient Egypt we find the belief that the soul has five divisions or parts.
 In India there existed the beginnings within the Vedic culture the idea of eternal truths and the soul being hinted at in the mere question of “what is human?”

 From native Americans, to the ancient ethnic groups of the Middle East, Africa, Asia and South America to a host of world cultures, most retained variations in meanings of a human (and animal) soul with the linguistic use of “from the water and/or blood” appearing to thread them together.
 The desire to live beyond this life and hence offer it greater meaning is found even among the nomadic tribes of prehistory as discovered in burial sites.

 From a number of theological perspectives the human body is viewed as an instrument of the soul and the soul in turn considered an instrument of “God.”

 There is no scientific proof for the existence of a soul.
 Rather there exists the human desire, the want to believe and the personal testimonies of believers -and the literature, rituals and traditions made sacred by those believers.